Business bulletin - 16 November 2017

 Bill’s role with Smarter Business Solutions includes carrying out site assessments, often on-site but sometimes through photographs and email for the more remote businesses, such as cattle station boreholes.

-If you would like to discuss ways to improve the profitability, sustainability or capability of your business, contact our Small Business Champions team on (08) 8999 5479.
+If you would like to discuss ways to improve the profitability, sustainability or capability of your business, call our small business champions team on 08 8999 5479.

 NT Apprentice of the Year Tommy Moulds is a young man with big ambitions.